Gearank – Music Gear Information for Live Performance or Studio

 • Student-friendly playability

-The Yamaha C40 MkII is a nylon-string guitar widely used by beginner and classical guitar students mainly because it is cheap and widely available and because of its quality-to-price ratio.
+Topping the best beginner guitar for the classical category, is the Yamaha C40 MkII.
+This beginner acoustic guitar is widely used by beginner and classical guitar students.
+It's mainly because it is cheap and widely available due to its quality-to-price ratio.

-Nylon strings are significantly easier to fret than steel strings, making this guitar ideal for new players.
+Nylon strings are significantly easier to fret than steel strings, making this a good beginner guitar.
 However, it has a wide nut width following traditional classical guitar specs.
 This may be too wide for those used to slim profile neck acoustics.

 Nylon strings are also dramatically different, with a warmer tonality than steel string acoustics.